-The respective intersections E, F, G and H of the angle bisectors of angles A, B, C and D of a cyclic quadrilateral ABCD, with the circumcirle, form a rectangle.
+The respective intersections E, F, G and H of the angle bisectors of angles A, B, C and D of a cyclic quadrilateral ABCD, with the circumcircle, form a rectangle.

 1) Can you explain (prove) why EFGH is a rectangle?

-2) Can you apply or generalize the result to a cyclic hexagon?
-Go to Cyclic Hexagon Application & Generalization.
+3) Can you apply or generalize the result to a cyclic hexagon?
+Click on the green 'Generalization to Cyclic Hexagon' button in the sketch above.

 If stuck, read my paper An interesting cyclic quadrilateral result.

 Michael de Villiers, created 16 May 2011; modified 25 Feb 2019.